 A ‘legacy’ bequest is the term for a gift of a particular sum of money left to a specific person, group of people, or organisation.
 Legacies are distributed before any general or residuary bequests.
 When completing your Will, place legacies under the category of ‘Specific Bequests’.

-As with other bequests, you will need to write the full name, occupation and address of any person or group you wish to leave a legacy of, along with the nominated amount gifted.
+As with other bequests, it’s a good idea to write the full name, occupation and address of any person or group you wish to leave a legacy of, along with the nominated amount gifted.
 For example: “I leave to my brother Kyle Smith, doctor, of 123 Bare Street, Flemington, Victoria, 3031, the sum of $25,000”.
 The important thing to note with a legacy is to ensure you actually have the specified amount of money available when you die.
 To get around this, you can specify a percentage of your estate, rather than a fixed dollar amount, if you’re not sure of your estate’s value.

 A ‘General Bequest’ is when an entire grouping or collection of assets is left to a person, group or organisation, for example all your furniture, your entire comic book collection, all your home and contents, or all your wine.